‘A different Christmas’: World leaders warn that the coronavirus will put holiday celebrations in jeopardy

-Speaking on Wednesday, Macron said that he hoped that a 15-day lockdown would be sufficient to curb the virus and said he wanted to “cultivate the hope to celebrate with our families the previous moments that are Christmas and end of year festivities."
+Speaking Wednesday, Macron said that he hoped that a 15-day lockdown would be sufficient to curb the virus and said he wanted to “cultivate the hope to celebrate with our families the previous moments that are Christmas and end-of-year festivities.”

 The French leader’s conditional language caused alarm in France.
 Other European officials have offered more openly pessimistic accounts.
 “I think that this year’s Christmas will be a different Christmas,” European Commission President Ursula von der Leyen told reporters in Brussels on Wednesday.